Contents

 Assign a title to a document

-- Select File, Properties.
+- Select File, then Info.

 - Add a title to the document in the Title field.
+The author can also be updated.

 Create PDF